atrick/atrick.github.io/proposal/voidpointer.md

 conversions that should be auditted by someone more familiar with the code.

-The StringAPI tests should probably be rewritten with VoidPointer.
+The StringAPI tests should probably be rewritten with `UnsafeBytePointer`.

-The NSStringAPI utilties and tests may need to be ported to VoidPointer
+The NSStringAPI utilties and tests may need to be ported to `UnsafeBytePointer`

-The CoreAudio utilities and tests likely need to be ported to VoidPointer.
+The CoreAudio utilities and tests likely need to be ported to `UnsafeBytePointer`.

 Any external Swift projects that rely on type inference to convert between `UnsafePointer` types will need to take action.
 The developer will need to determine whether type punning is necessary.
-If so, they will need to migrate to the `VoidPointer` API.
+If so, they will need to migrate to the `UnsafeBytePointer` API.
 Otherwise, they can work around the new restriction by using an `unsafeCastPointer` or `dynamicCastPointer` label.

-## Implementation Status
+## Implementation status

-On my [unsafeptr_convert branch][2], I've made most of the necessary changes to support the addition of `VoidPointer` and the removal of inferred `UnsafePointer` conversion.
+On my [unsafeptr_convert branch][2], I've made most of the necessary changes to support the addition of `UnsafeBytePointer` and the removal of inferred `UnsafePointer` conversion.

 [2]:https://github.com/atrick/swift/tree/unsafeptr_convert